koonix/gofuzz/README.md

 # gofuzz

+Unlike regular tests,
+only a single fuzz test can be executed using the Go command.

-gofuzz runs Golang fuzz tests in parallel.
+gofuzz allows running multiple or all fuzz tests in a project back to back or in parallel.

 ## Install